konantian/NotableNotebooks/notes/Final concepts.md

 > A statement is logically false if and only if it is not possible for the statement to be true.
 Such statements are sometimes called self-contradictions.

 ### Logically Contingent
-> A statement is logically contingent if and only if it is neither logically true nor logically false;i.e.
+> A statement is logically contingent if and only if it is neither logically true nor logically false

 ### Logically Equivalent
 > A pair of statements is logically equivalent if and only if it is not possible for the statements to have different truth values.